Fallaxe/RubricaTelefonica_SO2324/README.md

 The server use cJSON library from his github repository

 ## client
-To compile the client and use it, navigate to /client/ and run "make".
+To compile the client and use it, navigate to client/ directory and run "make".
 ``` markdown
 cd  client/
 make